fbattel1/ebola-genomes/README.md

 Proposed Steps:
-1. Sequence alignment of whole proteomes and individual proteins of ZEBOV and RESTV in R
+1. Sequence alignment of envelope glycoprotein and individual proteins of ZEBOV and RESTV in R (for check-in #1)
-2. Visualization -
+2. Visualization - (for check-in #2)
     a.
 Sequence alignment by amino acid (As in example published figure or similar) - msa package or heatmap with ggplot, ggseqlogo, pheatmap, ggmsa
     b. % amino acids changed in each protein as bar graph - ggplot
     c. % amino acids changed that are likely to have an effect on pathogenicity - ggplot and take from Table 2 (Cong et al., 2015)
     d.
 Phylogenetic tree - ggtree
-3. Expand alignment and visualization to include other members of the Ebolavirus genus: Sudan, Bundibugyo, Tai Forest, Bombali
+3. Expand alignment and visualization to include other members of the Ebolavirus genus: Sudan, Bundibugyo, Tai Forest, Bombali (stretch goal!)

 Resources:
 Aligning UniProt sequences how-to: https://rpubs.com/mbelambe/835032